 And if you’ve tried sleep training in the past without luck, give it a try again, now that she’s older and you have more information at hand.

 Your baby can sleep better than ever—even after 5 months of sleep deprivation.

 Get more tips:

-- What It Really Means to Have a “Spoiled Baby”
+- What Having a “Spoiled Baby” Really Means

 - Baby Playing in the Crib Instead of Sleeping?
 Here’s What to Do

 Don’t forget: Join my newsletter and get a preview chapter of How to Teach Your Baby to Self Soothe below—at no cost to you: